-- · the half-year and annual report and shareholder review; - · posting media releases, public announcements, notices of general meetings and voting results, and other investor-related information on CSL.com (Investors); and - · Annual General Meetings (AGM), including webcasting which facilitates shareholders worldwide to view proceedings.
+- · the half-year and annual report and shareholder review; - posting media releases, public announcements, notices of general meetings and voting results, and other investorrelated information on investors.csl.com; and - · Annual General Meetings (AGM), including webcasting which facilitates shareholders worldwide to view proceedings.

-CSL has a dedicated governance page on CSL.com, which supplements the communication to shareholders in the annual report and this Corporate Governance Statement regarding CSL's corporate governance policies and practices.
-CSL also provides other information on its website, including a financial calendar for the 2022/23 financial year, ASX and media announcements, dividend information, presentations and other information for investors.
+CSL has a dedicated governance page on csl.com/weare-csl/corporate-governance, which supplements the communication to shareholders in the annual report and this Corporate Governance Statement regarding CSL's corporate governance policies and practices.
+CSL also provides other information on its website, including a financial calendar for the 2023/24 financial year, ASX and media announcements, dividend information, presentations and other information for investors.

 CSL seeks to facilitate effective two-way communication with investors and encourages participation at shareholder meetings by allowing shareholders to receive communications from, and send communications to, CSL and its share registry (Computershare) electronically, and inviting shareholders to provide CSL with their questions ahead of the AGM.
-This helps CSL understand shareholder issues and concerns and enables CSL to address key shareholder feedback.
+This helps CSL understand shareholder issues and concerns, and enables CSL to address key shareholder feedback.
 At the AGM, it is CSL's practice to put all substantive resolutions to a vote by poll.